Wikipedia has a list of drugs, a bit outdated. I plan to do more work on this in the future.

 - This paper says symptoms resolved 4-7 days earlier for people who irrigated with saline.

-- This paper from right before the pandemic says that people with the common cold (note: many colds from are non-COVID-19 coronaviruses) who irrigated with saline resolved symptoms about two days earlier than those who did not, and their household transmission was 35% lower than for controls.
+- This paper from right before the pandemic says that people with the common cold (note: many colds are from non-COVID-19 coronaviruses) who irrigated with saline resolved symptoms about two days earlier than those who did not, and their household transmission was 35% lower than for controls.
 Looking at the graphs of symptoms over time for each group, it looks to me like the difference is mostly in eliminating long-duration outliers.

 - The nasal spray SaNOtize was approved in India on 10 Feb 2022, manufactured under the name VirX (now FabiSpray).